JMMP-Group/CO_coordination/meetings/minutes_2Sep2024.md

 - 4.1 Segolene: Ask Juan if we still need to check whether NEMO can provide an output field with flags about whether a cell is wet/dry. (follows from previous Action 2.3)
    - Ana had talked to Juan and Segolene but didn't have an update on this action so carry the action forward.
-   - Ana mentioned an issue raised by Juan about he wave coupling.
+   - Ana mentioned an issue raised by Juan about the wave coupling.
    - There was a discussion between Andy and Jeff about behaviour of wave model in very shallow waters, i.e.  in the wetting-and-drying cells.
    - Jon mentioned that Mike and Juan have discussed this and some more tests are now being run.
    - Jeff said he would benefit from more information about the issue so he could better contribute to the discussion.